CATEGORIES & CRITERIA

 EVENT OF THE YEAR

 Who should you nominate?
 This award celebrates an outstanding cycling event that has delivered exceptional experiences and made a significant positive impact in the UK over the last 12 months.
-Nominations are open to any UK-based cycling event, series, or gathering, including: trade shows, competitive races (road, MTB, BMX, track), festivals, sportives, community rides, or consumer shows.
+Nominations are open to any cycling event, series, or gathering, including: trade shows, competitive races (road, MTB, BMX, track), festivals, sportives, community rides, or shows.

-Winner will be decided by public vote open to the entire cycling industry.
+Voting Method: The winner will be decided by public vote open to the entire cycling industry.

 Judging Criteria: Nominees will be evaluated on the following key aspects: